Dog Has Crusty Scabs On His Back?

 Folliculitis

 External bacterial folliculitis is a kind of infection that leads to scabs, bumps, and sores on the skin.
-Such abnormalities on the skin are easier to discover in shorthaired canines.
-In longhaired canines, the most prominent symptoms are a dull coat as well as shedding alongside scaly skin.
+Such abnormalities on the skin are more straightforward to discover in shorthaired canines.
+The most prominent symptoms in longhaired canines are a dull coat and shedding alongside scaly skin.

 Folliculitis usually occurs with other skin issues, such as allergies, injury, or Mange.
 Treatment may contain oral antibiotics as well as antibacterial shampoos or ointments.